 If you are excited to know more about Vertical Cavity Surface Emitting Lasers then you can check our blog An Introduction to VCSEL.

-Vertical Cavity Surface Emitting Lasers overcomes these limitations by providing a very narrow linewidth.
+Vertical Cavity Surface Emitting Lasers overcome these limitations by providing a very narrow linewidth.
 Moreover, because the light is infrared and non-intrusive, the process of producing 3D information is substantially faster.
-The results provided by VCSEL are so good that they cannot be achieved even with two cameras.
+The results provided by this tunable VCSEL are so good that they cannot be achieved even with two cameras.

 VCSELs, like other lasers, are used in optical communication technology.
 Their properties, such as a circular beam shape, a broad free-spectral range, and large and continuous tuning, make them ideal for optical communication.
 In addition, as compared to standard lasers, Vertical Cavity Surface Emitting Lasers can transfer data at a rate of 100 GB per second due to multiplexing.